 As with all offers and promotions, there are a number of terms and conditions that you need to adhere to before signing on the dotted line.
 Below we have listed some of the more common ones to look out for, but they will likely vary from bookmaker to bookmaker.

 - One per customer – Free bet’s will be limited to one per customer and as we mentioned earlier, you can’t simply open another account just to claim the offer again.
-It’s worth noting that bookmakers may offer you exclusive free bets to your account (bet365 do this), but these are not part of the free bet welcome promotion.
+It’s worth noting that bookmakers may offer you exclusive free bets to your account, but these are not part of the free bet welcome promotion.

 - Minimum odds – You will likely have to place your free bet at set minimum odds.
 A good min range is around the 1.50 mark, but some bookmaker may ask you to place the bet as high as 3.00 and up.